Hunter public and Catholic school teachers will strike on Thursday June 30

-HUNTER public and Catholic school teachers have combined forces and will participate in a joint strike on Thursday June 30, calling for better pay and conditions.
+HUNTER public and Catholic school teachers will combine forces for a joint strike on Thursday June 30, calling for better pay and conditions.

-NSW Teachers Federation regional organiser Jack Galvin Waight and Independent Education Union of Australia NSW/ACT branch Newcastle organiser Therese Fitzgibbon said the unions' first joint campaign since 1996 spoke to the size of the crisis facing the profession.
+NSW Teachers Federation regional organiser Jack Galvin Waight and Independent Education Union of Australia NSW/ACT branch Newcastle organiser Therese Fitzgibbon said the unions' joint campaign spoke to the size of the crisis facing the profession.

 Advertisement